semirworkuaman/termux-demos/qpython-opencv-numpy/readme.txt

 Step 3 : Make the folder readable

-Step 4 : Create a python script and add the folders to system path
+Step 4 : Copy the demo script to sl4a
+or qpython.

 Step 5 : Try and import cv / numpy